SharafatKarim/stash-contents/academic/MySQL problems with answers.md

 'Psychology'
             ```

-2. Display a list of all instructors, showing each instructor&#39;s ID and the number of sections taught.
+2. Display a list of all instructors, showing each instructor's ID and the number of sections taught.
 Make sure to show the number of sections as 0 for instructors who have not taught any section.
 ```sql
 SELECT
     I.ID, COUNT(T.ID) as number_of_sections